FangkuaiYa/PropHunt-Plus/README.md

 | Infection Mode | Whether Props become Seekers when they are killed | True |

 ## Installation
-Download the zip from the [latest release](https://github.com/ugackMiner53/PropHunt/releases), and extract the contents into your Among Us game folder.
+Download the zip from the [latest release](https://github.com/JieGeLovesDengDuaLang/PropHunt-Plus/releases), and extract the contents into your Among Us game folder.

 Although the mod *may* work on official servers, it is highly discouraged to do so, and will likely get you banned.
 Instead, try to setup your own modded server using [Impostor](https://github.com/Impostor/Impostor), [Hindenburg](https://github.com/SkeldJS/Hindenburg) or another Reactor compatible server.

-## Compatability
+## Compatability/兼容的地图
 Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!

 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.